by Aaron Orlowski, Eugene Water & Electric Board

 The Eugene Water & Electric Board is Oregon’s largest customer-owned utility.
 Founded in 1911, EWEB provides water and electricity to approximately 96,000 customers in the Eugene-Springfield area.
 EWEB’s service area covers 236 square miles with a population of more than 200,000 people, including major institutions such as the University of Oregon.
 A five-member elected Board of Commissioners governs the utility, which does not operate to earn a profit or to serve the investment needs of stockholders.

-Employing approximately 500 people, EWEB serves the people of Eugene by embodying core values of safety, reliability, responsibility and community.
+Employing approximately 500 people, EWEB serves the people of Eugene by embodying core values of safety, reliability, affordability, environmental responsibility and community/culture.
 EWEB owns four energy generation facilities, including hydroelectric projects on the McKenzie and Clackamas Rivers, and leads watershed protection measures with local landowners and environmental organizations.
 With one of the greenest energy supplies in the nation, approximately 90% of EWEB’s power comes from carbon-free sources, and EWEB is committed to achieving a 95% carbon-free energy portfolio by 2030.